nuomind/hello-word/README.md

 # hello-word
-Hello word，It‘s  no need to explain
+Hello word，It‘s  no need to explainy you know this is the first time